AkBKukU/DBManager-cpp/doc/outline.md

 # Project outline

  - [Done] define DBManager requirements
- - create SQL files to make the DBM tables
+ - [Done] create SQL files to make the DBM tables
  - create example DB that just holds a varchar and a number
  - load sql files into c++
  - create sql admin user